nheidloff/heidloffblog/_posts/2023-02-24-foundation-models-transformers-bert-and-gpt.md

 - Pre-trained on different types of unlabeled datasets (e.g., language and images)
 - Self-supervised learning
 - Generalized data representations which can be used in multiple downstream tasks (e.g., classification and generation)
-- The `Transformer` architecture is mostly used, but no mandatory
+- The `Transformer` architecture is mostly used, but not mandatory

 Read my blog [Foundation Models at IBM](https://heidloff.net/article/foundation-models-at-ibm/) to find out more.